algolia/autocomplete/README.md

 </span>
 ```

-When an end-user mouses or keys over a `.tt-suggestion`, the class `tt-cursor`
+When an end-user mouses or keys over a `.aa-suggestion`, the class `aa-cursor`
 will be added to it.
 You can use this class as a hook for styling the "under
 cursor" state of suggestions.

 Specification
 -------------

-In an effort to take advantage of the pre-existing knowledge of typeahead.js
+In an effort to take advantage of the pre-existing knowledge of autocomplete.js
 users, the behavior of the typeahead.js UI is modeled after google.com's search
 box.
 Below is pseudocode that details how the UI reacts to pertinent events.